30+ cybersecurity tips for travelers

 - Consider creating a temporary email account, such as with Gmail or Hotmail, and set up encryption for all messages.

-- Understand how spearphishing and other cyberattacks work.
-The more you know about cyberattacks, the more alert you will be to your vulnerabilities.
+- Understand how spearphishing work.
+The more you know about cyber threats, the more alert you will be to your vulnerabilities.

 - Make sure your protection software includes proactive defense against new threats, rather than just basic antivirus protection.